Who we are

 Anne Kreider became the band's artistic director and conductor in 2012, and continued to expose both the musicians and our audiences to new composers and musical styles, while also showcasing classic concert band repertoire and transcriptions.
 After moving to the Edmonds Center for the Arts in 2010 to reach new audiences and play in a top-notch, newly renovated performing arts center, the band returned to Broadway Performance Hall in 2014 to provide a more central performance location with several transportation options.
 The band continued to provide unique performance experiences for its members and audience, such as our West Coast premiere of Quilt Panels (for my love, for my grief, for my letting go) in conjunction with Seattle's renowned choral group The Esoterics.
 This moving commemoration of World AIDS Day 2012 was followed by a reception featuring the rare display of a section of the National AIDS Memorial Quilt.

 Our current artistic director, Timothy V. Norris, Jr., joined us in the summer of 2017.
-Tim and assistant conductor Erin Howard are using their artistic talent and creativity to further grow the band's talents and captivate our audience with new music and special features.
-We hope to see you at a concert soon!
+Tim has already launched some new traditions including the annual Justice for All concert series and the annual Rainbow Ball Gala.
+We hope to see you at an event soon!